dragosrotaru/funsearch/README.md

 Network is not generalizing, WIP on the shader code.

-I want to build a human-ai symbiosis workspace for decentralized science.
+I want to build a human-ai symbiosis workspace for programming and mathematics.
+I want to align the system towards adding more intelligence capabilities to itself, in order to acieve ASI.

 See my previous work at Anytype: https://anytype.io